McCaw Cup: Championships by Team

 The Toronto Varsity Blues have won the most championships with 41, who were also the inaugural recipients of the cup in 1922.
 The Queen's Gaels were the second team to win the cup four years later in 1926, and it was not until the Guelph Gryphons won the cup 39 years later in 1967 that a team other than the Blues or the Gaels had won.

-The cup was not awarded in 1936-1948, as well as from 1951-1960 after several teams had withdrawn from the conference.
+The cup was not awarded in 1936–1948, as well as from 1951 to 1960 after several teams had withdrawn from the conference.
 The cup has been continually awarded since 1961, with the exception of the 2021 season, which was cancelled due to the COVID-19 pandemic.